Does Executor of Estate Get Paid? Understanding the Basics

 Nevada law provides that an executor be reimbursed for all the money they spend administering and settling the decedent’s estate.
 It prescribes the following rate of payment depending on the estate’s value after making payments on any liens or encumbrances;

 If there are multiple executors, the court will share the fees among them according to each individual’s extent of service.
-Also, where it determines that the statutory fees would be insufficient to reasonably compensate the executor, the court can approve a reasonable fee for the executor in addition to the statutory fees.
+Also, where it determines that the statutory fees would be insufficient to compensate the executor reasonably, the court can approve a reasonable fee for the executor in addition to the statutory fees.

 The probate court can also approve just and reasonable compensation for extraordinary services performed by the executor in administering the decedent’s estate.
 Such services may include: